 While many people have heard of Medicaid’s “five year look back,” they do not realize that, in New York, up until this year a “look back” only applied to Nursing Home Medicaid.

 However, as part of the State budget that passed in April 2020, the NY State legislature imposed a 30-month look back for community Medicaid services that will apply to uncompensated transfers that occurred on or after October 1, 2020.
-The look back will go into effect for applications for Community Medicaid services that are received beginning July 1, 2021.
+The look back will go into effect for applications for Community Medicaid services that are received beginning January 1, 2022.
 Applications received before this time will not be subject to any look back.
-(Note: The deadline has already changed twice, and may change again.)

 This is a dramatic change to the Community Medicaid landscape.
 The new restrictions will result in many people paying more for their health care and long-term care than they would have needed to, prior to the change.
 Fortunately, New Yorkers will still be able to preserve a good portion of their assets, if they take the right legal steps.